Small, Pesky and Rather Clever

 But that’s not the end of the story.
 When confined in this way, the beetles have another fascinating trick up their sleeves.

-Studies has indicated that the beetles can reach out of their confinement area and “tickle” the bee.
+Studies have indicated that the beetles can reach out of their confinement area and “tickle” the bee.
 This is a re-enactment of what bees do naturally when they use this technique to “beg” for food from other bees.
-This behavior by beetles has been seen to work and a guard bee can release a drop of honey, for the beetle to eat.
+This behavior by beetles has been seen to work, and a guard bee can release a drop of honey for the beetle to eat.
 Here’s an extraordinary video showing this (see around the 35 second mark).